hspminer/HSPMinerETH/readme.md

 - `矿池的显示算力`

-## 修改记录
+## Change Log

 #### 2.0.9 2019/06/01
-- fix:去除使用时间限制
+- fix:Remove usage time limit.

 #### 2.0.8 2018/12/29
-- fix:延长使用周期到2019年6月1号
+- fix:Extend the life cycle to June 1, 2019.

 #### 2.0.7 2018/12/01
-- fix:修正部分矿池延迟显示错误的问题
+- fix:Fixed some problems with delayed display of mine pool.

 #### 2.0.6 2018/11/25
-- fix:修正丢job问题
+- fix:Fix lost job problem.

 #### 2.0.4 2018/11/23
-- fix:修正星火矿池协议错误问题
+- fix:Fixed sparkpool Mine Pool Protocol Error

 #### 2.0.3 2018/11/22
-- fix:修正延时率过高的问题
+- fix:Correct the problem that the delay rate is too high
-- fix:修正部分矿池协议(用户名挖矿)不兼容问题
+- fix:Fixed some inpot pool protocol (user name mining) incompatibility issues.

 #### 2.0.2 2018/11/18
-- add:调整job下发到gpu流程,细微提高算力
+- add:Adjust the job sent to the gpu process, and slightly improve the power.
-- fix:修正本地算力计算不准确的问题
+- fix:Correct the problem of inaccurate calculation of local computing power.
-- fix:修正鱼池等矿池拒绝率偏高的问题
+- fix:Fixed the problem of high rejection rate in ponds such as f2pool.

 #### 2.0.1 2018/11/16
-- add:增加矿池本地算力的显示
+- add:Add the display of the local calculation of the mining pool
-- add:调整nonce生成算法,多GPU下Job下发更快更稳定
+- add:Adjust the nonce generation algorithm, and the job is faster and more stable under multiple GPUs.
-- fix:修正部分矿池worker不对的问题
+- fix:Fixed a problem with some mine pool workers being wrong.
-- fix:调整部分统计信息显示的间隔时间和字体颜色
+- fix:Adjust the interval and font color of some statistics display.

 #### 2.0.0 2018/11/15
-- add:ETH算法发布,算力与其他挖矿软件保持相同同时,降低功耗8%-15%
+- add:The ETH algorithm is released, and the computing power remains the same as other mining software, while reducing power consumption by 8%-15%.